ProdigyTech/find-javar-a-townhouse/readme.md

-# Townhouse Scraper
+# Housing Scraper

+Housing Scraper is a web scraping tool designed for the competitive rental market.
+It efficiently pulls townhomes that meet specific criteria from Avalon Communities and sends them via email to a specified user.
+This eliminates the need for manual and periodic website checks, as the tool automates the process and delivers filtered results to your inbox.
+The scraper utilizes Puppeteer to navigate to the Avalon Communities website and runs a JavaScript command in the console to extract the desired data.
+The housing data is stored directly on the window object, ensuring easy access.

+## Features

+- Automates the process of finding rental townhomes.
-## A competitive rental market web-scraper that pulls townhomes that meet specific criteria from Avalon Communities and emails them to a specified user.
+- Scrapes townhomes from Avalon Communities based on specified criteria.

-### Uses puppeteer to navigate to the specific website, then runs a javascript command in the console to pull the data.

-### The data is stored directly on window object so we have access to it.

-### Eliminates the need of checking the website manually and periodically since this automated tool will email filtered results to you.
+- Utilizes Puppeteer for website navigation and data extraction.
+- Sends filtered results to a specified user via email.
+- Eliminates the need for manual and periodic website checks.

-### Runs on an hourly cron job
+- Runs on a cron job for regular updates.